-Curl up on a comfy chair in Bullswool Farm's garden, and be charmed by the stories New Zealand's rural past... read or listen to recordings of poems written by Bullswool Farm's owner, Keith Austen. read more
+Curl up on a comfy chair in Bullswool Heritage Farm's garden, and be charmed by the stories New Zealand's rural past...
+Read or listen to recordings of poems written by Bullswool Heritage Farm's owner, Keith Austen. read more

 Bullswool Books & CD's

-As Keith’s fame as a rural poet spread, so did word of what an interesting place Bullswool Farm is.
-Tour groups and schools started to request visits, and a constant steam of coach parties began to arrive.
-2011 first year the Farm has been open daily to the public.
-While making a programme about life on Bullswool, the producer of TVNZ’s Country Calendar asked Keith to write a poem about Bullswool Farm’s menagerie, and this was the result…
+As Keith’s fame as a rural poet spread, so did word of what an interesting place Bullswool Heritage Farm is.
+Tour groups and schools started to request visits, and a constant stream of coach parties began to arrive.
+2011 was the first year the Farm opened daily to the public.
+While making a programme about life on Bullswool, the producer of TVNZ’s Country Calendar asked Keith to write a poem about Bullswool Heritage Farm’s menagerie, and this was the result…

 “I was happy with my farm, it satisfied my needs,